Get notified of page updates

 What is the POSITIVE trial?

-The POSITIVE trial was an international study designed to learn whether it is safe to interrupt hormone treatment for breast cancer to become pregnant after a recent diagnosis of breast cancer.
+The POSITIVE trial was an international study designed to learn whether it is safe to interrupt hormone treatment for breast cancer to become pregnant after a recent diagnosis of HR-positive breast cancer.
 Birth rates and potential pregnancy complications were also studied.

 POSITIVE followed 497 participants under age 42 who interrupted their hormone therapy to try to conceive.
 Most participants: